ToaToes/CDUMonitorDB-Data/PreWork.md

 type in password

+### For Persisten SSH conneciton
+useful when you need to maintain long-lived connections, avoid re-authentication, and reduce the overhead of reconnecting to the server.

 3. in .ssh file, create a config file for master ssh, to store the hosts -> OR download the config file and move to the .ssh file